via-profit/via-profit-backups/README.md

 # Via-profit automatic backup script

-- This script performs automatic backups of given folder on any Linux-like OS
+- This script performs automatic backups of given folders on any Linux-like OS
 - Also perform automatic backup of Postgresql database if its needed
 - Automatic backup rotation are included
 - Logging with logs rotation are also included